Digital Homicide Studios: Steam users lawsuit

 The Romine brothers perceived "relentless online harassment" from certain Steam users.
 According to them, this included impersonation, accusations of theft, threats of violence, death threats, and derogatory comments about the Romine brothers and Robert Romine's wife, which had spanned more than eighteen months.
-They stated that negative comments about Digital Homicide Studios' games had continued after April 2016, when they began releasing games under their own names, rather than that of the company.
+They stated that negative comments about Digital Homicide Studios's games had continued after April 2016, when they began releasing games under their names, rather than the company's.
 After being ignored by Steam and turned down by the Federal Bureau of Investigation, the Romine brothers contacted the Sheriff's Office of Yuma County in June 2016.
 They were initially rejected and returned in person that August, providing documents depicting "hundreds of the worst comments".
 In response, the Romine brothers were told to sue these users.

 On September 12, 2016, James Romine filed a lawsuit against 100 anonymous Steam users.
 Most of these were part of a Steam group called "Digital Homicides", which accused Digital Homicide Studios of abusing the Steam Greenlight process.
 The lawsuit called this group an "organized hate and harassment group ... that specifically formed on [Steam] to financially destroy and harass The Plaintiff".
 It further alleged that eleven of these users, who were referenced by their Steam usernames, had published a total of 20,000 posts containing harassment on Steam, Reddit, YouTube, and other social media platforms.
 Through the lawsuit, Romine sought $18 million for personal injuries.
-Claims included the purposeful posting of negative reviews about Digital Homicide Studios' games and requests made to Sterling to produce further videos covering the company.
+Claims included the purposeful posting of negative reviews about Digital Homicide Studios's games and requests that Sterling produces further videos covering the company.
 Romine further requested a subpoena against Valve, the owner of Steam, to have the company provide the identities of the users being sued.
 Romine again represented himself, while a crowdfunding campaign to support the lawsuit was set up through GoFundMe.

-Upon the lawsuit's announcement on September 16, Valve removed Digital Homicide Studios' entire catalog (composed of twenty-one games and fifteen pieces of downloadable content) and all of its Steam Greenlight items from the platform.
+On September 16, in response to the lawsuit, Valve removed Digital Homicide Studios's entire catalog (composed of twenty-one games and fifteen pieces of downloadable content) and all of its Steam Greenlight items from the platform.
 Steam had been the studio's largest distributor up to that point.
 Valve's vice president of marketing, Doug Lombardi, stated that Valve had ceased doing business with Digital Homicide Studios "for being hostile to Steam customers".
-In response, Romine accused Valve of failing "to provide a safe environment" for the studio and showing "a reckless disregard for the wellbeing of their community for profits".
+In response, Romine accused Valve of failing to provide a "safe environment" for the studio and showing "a reckless disregard for the wellbeing of their community for profits".
 The Romines consequently considered filing a lawsuit against Valve for "removing [their games] and publicly stating why" and were seeking a lawyer to represent Digital Homicide Studios in such a case.
+The games continued to be sold via Itch.io.
 In October 2016, James Romine stated that, due to the removal of the company's games from Steam, the business had been "destroyed".
 He filed for the lawsuit against the Steam users to be dismissed without prejudice, citing that he could no longer afford to pursue it, although he noted that his case was still "solid".